-There’s something mysterious, something God-like, about mothering, however it happens, writes Judith Lynch.
+There’s something mysterious, something God-like, about mothering, however it happens, writes Judith Scully.

 It’s the kind of photo you find in family scrapbook albums.
 Five women perched around a sleeping baby boy – his three grandmothers and two great grandmothers.
 Once I would never have believed that one of those grandmothers would be me.